ranger6/oneflow-ci/README.md

 ### tags

 Semantic versioning is used.
-The current ci process always creates release candidate tags.
+The current ci pipeline always creates release candidate tags.
+This is not a requirement.

 ### releases